 Chris and Benny's favorite insulation layer is a custom parka made by GoosefeetGear.com They're a small cottage gear manufacturer that makes super high quality down products that seem to defy physics.
 Chris's orange parka (pictured) is 8.5 oz total, with 5 ounces of 850fp downtek fill.
 Crazy warm!

 In search of the best camera case for backpacking, Chris tested a dozen options from the LowePro Top loader to the expensive Peak Designs capture clip.
 By far, the best was the lighter, more affordable and compact Zpacks Multipack at only 2.9oz!
-That's easily solved by adding a piece of reflectix.
+It’s floppy, but that’s easily solved by adding a piece of reflectix or even an old padded Amazon mailer envelop inside.
 See above.
 The Reflectix curls along the bottom to provide good protection and rigidity for only .5 oz.
 Make sure to carry a gallon zip lock just in case of heavy rain.

 Pack liner dry bag 1.8 oz